If some of your pages aren’t indexed, you may be losing revenue. Your potential clients won’t find your products on Google.

 - You can discover the leading cause for your indexing issues: for instance, if it’s related to low quality or duplicate content issues.

-- Excluded: these pages aren’t indexed.
+- Not indexed: these pages aren’t indexed.
+It might happen due to:

-You can easily toggle between each of the categories.
+You can easily toggle between the categories.

 Keep in mind that each report is limited to 1000 pages.
 Later in the article, I will show you how to work with this limit.